Periodic Reporting for period 2 - The European PILOT (Pilot using Independent Local & Open Technologies)

 EUPILOT contributes to a sustainable exascale HPC ecosystem in Europe, helping lay the groundwork for long-term technical independence by delivering an end-to-end proof of concept.
 The know-how and the boost in industrial competitiveness and closer cooperation will all help the goal of establishing European digital autonomy.

-In terms of tools, the team has been working on integrating the Fortran front-end of LLVM with the EPI compiler to pave the way to vectorisation.
+In terms of tools, the team has been working on integrating the Fortran front-end of LLVM with the EPI compiler to pave the way to vectorisation and optimized code generation for both VEC and MLS.
+An initial release of the memory interference analysis engine, supporting the analysis of scalar and vector memory instructions, has been implemented in LLVM as a RISC-V back-end pass.

 The hardware team focused on two main areas in parallel.

-Work was performed for the definition and implementation of details of the uncore, with the C2C controller, LPDDR controller, and the CXL controller (with their corresponding PHYs) in addition to the power management controller, PLLs, etc. Most of this work will be included in the testchip.
+Work was performed for the implementation of parts of the uncore, with the C2C controller, LPDDR controller, and the CXL controller (with their corresponding PHYs) in addition to the power management controller, PLLs, etc. Most of this work was included in the test-chip.

 In terms of the memory hierarchy, design work was performed for cache improvements and feature upgrades in the intra-chip coherency mechanisms.
 In the RISC-V/VEC cores, performance increases can be expected from a 4x increase in handling outstanding misses.
 Work was also performed to extend the AMBA5 CHI.
 The first interface specification for the I/O coherent data-transfer engine (DTE) was created, along with the DMA engine.